Before you apply:

 - MS Information Systems: 1 course of college-level statistics and 1 course of college-level programming language

-Applicants are eligible to apply without the prerequisite(s), but must fulfill the prerequisite(s) by the end of the first quarter of enrollment.
-Because of the rigors of the programs, it is recommended that applicants take the prerequisite(s) prior to enrolling.
+Applicants are eligible to apply without the prerequisite(s), but must fulfill the prerequisite(s) 4 weeks prior to the first term of enrollment.

-Courses from Coursera, Udacity, edX, or the like, are not accepted.
+We do not accept coursework from Coursera, Straighterline, Udacity, edX, or the like to meet our prerequisites.
 Prerequisites must be taken at an accredited university.
 Applicants may take the prerequisites through a University of California Extension, though a comparable university or community college is accepted, if accredited.

 Documents needed to complete the application: